-This SFCR and the financial statements of AGIL are audited by Deloitte LLP who can be contacted at:
+This SFCR is audited by Deloitte LLP who can be contacted at:

+Deloitte LLP

-Deloitte LLP The Hanover Building Corporation Street Manchester M4 4AH
+The Hanover Building

+Corporation Street

+Manchester

+M4 4AH

-A.1.4 Shareholders and position within the group
+A.1.4 Shareholders and group structure

-AGL directly holds 100% of the issued share capital and voting rights of AGIL.
 AGL's immediate and sole parent undertaking is Solutions Cayman, a company registered in the Cayman Islands.
 The ultimate parent undertaking is Assurant, Inc., a public company listed on the New York Stock Exchange, registered in Delaware, United States of America.